AraPatvakanian/AraPatvakanian.github.io/README.md

 The license for the AraPatvakanian.github.io GitHub repository can be found at LICENSE.md.

-Copyright (c) 2023–Present Ara Patvakanian
+Copyright © 2023–Present Ara Patvakanian

 Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License (CC BY-NC-ND)